igorski/efflux-tracker/README.md

  * _./src/js_ contains all JavaScript sourcecode with _main.js_ being the application entry point
  * _./src/workers_ contains all JavaScript Workers (will be served as separate files when requested)
  * _./src/templates_ contains all HMTL snippets used by the application in Handlebars format
  * _./src/public_html_ contains the main HTML page that will link to the source output

+Additional folders:

+ * _./design_ contains SVG icons that are combined into an icon font (by fontello)
  * _./fixtures_ can be filled with separate JSON files containing Song data, these will be concatenated into a single file that can be requested via Ajax on the first application start to provide demo content (see FixturesLoader.js)